Your cart is currently empty!

 Modern electronic devices, such as laptops, tablets and cell phones, develop a Extremely Low Frequency (ELF) radiation field that is strongest when closest to the source and reduces in intensity when moving away from the source.

 Increasing the current within the source will directly increase the strength of the field.

-Industry experts recommend that exposure to these fields should be less than 2 to 4 milliGauss (mG), the measurement of ELF Electromagnetic Radiation.
-Devices such as laptops can reach up levels of 150 mG, when processing and computing.
+Industry experts recommend that exposure to these fields should be less than 2 to 4 milliGauss (mG), the measurement of ELF radiation.
+Devices such as laptops can reach up levels of 150 mG when processing and computing.
 This far beyond accepted levels.

-Electromagnetic Radiation can be dangerous because it can often change field direction, creating a vibration within the tissues of the body.
+Electromagnetic Radiation can be harmful because it can often change field direction, creating a vibration within the tissues of the body.

 With increased temperatures, both male and female fertility can be affected.
-Studies over the past 20 years show that long-term exposure to high levels of Electromagnetic Radiation can also mutate cells, burn skin, cause DNA cellular breakdown and many other health problems including cancer.
+Studies over the past 20 years show that long-term exposure to high levels of EMF can also mutate cells, burn skin, cause DNA cellular breakdown and many other health problems.

 Electromagnetic Radiation vibrates the human body’s cells.
-This vibration can not only cause the cells to heat up, but also manipulate the cells in other dangerous ways.
-When using electronic devices close to the body, it is best to take precautions by limiting use or utilizing Electromagnetic Radiation shielding.
+This vibration can not only cause the cells to heat up, but also manipulate the cells in other harmful ways.

 When using mobile electronic devices like laptops, tablets and cell phones close to the body, it is best to take precautions by limiting use or utilizing EMF shielding.